wleddy/staffing/docs2/Notes/Sphinx Notes.md

 * type `build html`.

-## Using Retex Editor
+## Using Retext Editor

 From Terminal:

-* Activate a virtualenv where retex is installed.
+* Activate a virtualenv where retext is installed.
 * type `retex` to start editor.
 * Type like it's your job.